Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: The trisecant flop and the extremal congruence contraction

-\begin{Remark} {\rm Obviously, one can only assume that $|-K_{X'}|=|3H-E|$ is generated by global sections and big (or only nef and big) without requiring that the trisecant flop contraction is necessarily given by $|-K_{X'}|$.
+\begin{Remark} Obviously, one might only assume that $|-K_{X'}|=|3H'-E|$ is generated by global sections and big (or only nef and big but not generated by global sections) without requiring that the trisecant flop contraction is necessarily given by $|-K_{X'}|$.
 It is not difficult to see that in any case, for some $m\geq 1$, the linear system $|-mK_{X'}|$ gives a trisecant flop contraction.
-We avoided this more general approach to simplify the exposition but, as one naturally imagines, there are examples of trisecant flops appearing also in this more general setting, see \cite[Subsection 3.6]{RSarxivV2} \and the example corresponding to the 15\emph{th} row of Table~\ref{tabella}.} \end{Remark}
+We avoided this more general approach to simplify the exposition but there are examples of trisecant flops appearing also in more general settings, see Subsection 3.6 of the first arXiv version of this paper and also example (xv) of Table~\ref{tabella}. \end{Remark}